Most ads are a waste of money.

 Record label RCA Victor used the strategy to get more sales on the ninth album by Elvis Presley.
 They titled it “50,000,000 Elvis Fans Can’t Be Wrong”.

-You need to use the word “review” in your copy strategy.
-Here are 3 practical examples of integrating social proof into your ad campaigns.
+Here’s three examples of integrating social proof into your ad campaigns.

 Or, you can use your site reviews to retarget someone who clicked on your website once.